Psychology, Psychiatry and Neuroscience (UOA 04)

 Our Psychology, Psychiatry and Neuroscience submission to REF 2021 comprised 47 staff, more than double the number of staff we submitted in REF 2014, matched by the doubling and diversification of our research funding.
 This expansion supported our established international research strengths in forensic, comparative, evolutionary, developmental and ecological psychology, and allowed us to build critical mass in the areas of health and wellbeing.

 We successfully broadened our postgraduate provision, increasing completions by 292% and developing a new multi-institution ESRC-funded Doctoral Training Programme.
 Our support mechanisms for postgraduates were sector leading, with top quartile scores, an overall satisfaction rate of 97% and progression rates well above average.

 Results in REF 2021

 - 70% of our overall research quality was rated as world-leading or internationally excellent in terms of originality, significance and rigour.

-- 100% of our impact recognised as outstanding 4* or very considerable 3* in terms of its reach and significance.
+- 100% of our impact case studies were rated as outstanding or very considerable in terms of their reach and significance.

 Impact case studies